solo-io/workshops/smh/README.md

 ## Lab 7 : Multi-cluster Traffic

-On the first cluster, the `v3` version of the `reviews` micro service doesn't exist, so we're going to redirect some of the traffic to the second cluster to make it available.
+On the first cluster, the `v3` version of the `reviews` microservice doesn't exist, so we're going to redirect some of the traffic to the second cluster to make it available.

 ![Multicluster traffic](images/multicluster-traffic.png)